What is Tooth Enamel Erosion?

 -Use a straw.
 When drinking acidic drinks use a straw.
 This pushes the acidic liquid to the back of your mouth bypassing the teeth.

 -Keep track of snacks.
 Snacking during the day with out brushing increases the risk for tooth decay.
 Following snacking the mouth will be acidic for a few hours until you are able to brush and rinse your mouth.
 Try to avoid snacking unless you are able to rinse your mouth and brush your teeth afterwards.

 -Chew sugar free gum.
 Chewing gum stimulates salivary flow.
 Studies have shown it can increase up to 10X normal when chewing gum.
 Try to choose xylitol gum as it has been shown to reduce the acids in the mouth.

 -Drink more water throughout your day if you have low saliva volume or dry mouth.

 -Use a fluoride toothpaste.
 Fluoride strengthens teeth so use a commercially available fluoride toothpaste.

 There are a few ways to restore the damages to tooth enamel caused by erosion.
 Your dentist will be able to evaluate the best course of treatment for your situation.
 In some cases, dental bonding can be used to protect the tooth as well as increase the aesthetics.
 If the tooth enamel erosion is more significant, a crown may be necessary to restore and protect the tooth from any more damage that might occur.

-Tooth enamel erosion can be a very serious problem for patients as it worsens.
-Regular dental examinations will reveal the problem before it becomes too big.
+Tooth enamel erosion can be a very serious problem for patients as it worsens over time.
+Regular dental examinations will reveal the problem before it becomes too hard to contain.
 If you have any concerns about tooth enamel erosion ask your dentist at your next visit.